macyk/TwitterSearch/README.md

 TwitterSearch
 =============

-A python app searches tweets based on keywords
+A python app searches tweets based on keywords.
 Please Install Tweepy before you run this application.